-If you make lots of Voice or Video Premium Rate calls, it's a good idea to check our website regularly for the latest prices.
-This is because Premium Rate numbers tend to be operated by third parties - and they can't all notify you separately as and when they change.
+If you make lots of Voice or Video Premium Rate calls, it's a good idea to check with your service /content providers regularly for their latest prices.
+This is because Premium Rate numbers tend to be operated by third parties - and they can't all notify you separately as and when they change .

 Premium Rate and Customer Services numbers that we operate are not affected by price changes.
 However, if on occasion we do need to adjust them, we'll let you know in the usual way, in accordance with your terms & conditions.

 Some premium rate services run as a subscription.
 Most will automatically send a welcome text when you sign up, explaining how to cancel.
 The most common way is to reply STOP or STOP ALL by text.

 Blocking premium rate services